 Day 1 – Sightseeing in Bergen

-12.00-14.00: Taking the Funicular to the top of Mount Fløien is a great experience and displays a wonderful view of the city.
-On top of Mount Fløien there are many trails and walkways going into the mountain area or even going down to the city centre.
-This is where many of Bergen's inhabitants choose to spend their time off.
+Take the funicular Fløibanen to the top of Mount Fløyen where you get a wonderful view of the city.
+On top of Mount Fløien there are many trails into the mountain area or down to the city centre.
+After your visit to Mount Fløien you can take the funicular or enjoy a leisurely stroll back down.

 20.00: Dinner at one of the city’s many restaurants.

-Norway in a Nutshell® takes you through some of the most beautiful scenery in Norway's fjords.
-You can experience the breathtaking Flåm Railway, the Aurlandsfjord, the narrow Nærøyfjord and the steep Stalheimskleiva.
+The Norway in a nutshell® trip takes you through some of Norway's most beautiful fjord scenery in one and the same day.